-Let’s suppose you have an IE9/10/11 installation package generated through IEAK, and then you distribute this installation package via SCCM, you will probably receive a “The User Profile Service service failed the logon” error message as described in KB947215 if you try to logon Windows with a normal user account.
+Let’s suppose you are trying to distribute IE9/10/11 via SCCM, you will probably receive a “The User Profile Service service failed the logon” error message as described in KB947215 if you try to logon Windows with a normal user account for the first time.
 Meanwhile, you will see event ID 1509.
 Please refer to the below pictures.

 Actually, this problem may happen in all situations if you run the IE installation package under SYSTEM account as what SCCM does, instead of running the installation package with an interactive user.

 As described in the details of event 1509, the user cannot logon because copying file iesqmdata_setup0.sqm fails from C:\Users\Default\AppData\Local\Microsoft\Windows\Temporary Internet Files\SQM to %USERPROFILE%\AppData\Local\Microsoft\Windows\Temporary Internet Files\SQM.
 If you check the permission of this file, you will know only SYSTEM or Administrators have permission on this file, the normal user account doesn’t have permission to copy it.

 As we know, C:\Users\Default is the template user profile folder, everything under this folder and its subfolders will be copied to the new user profile folder when you try to logon a new user.
 If the copying fails, definitely the user cannot logon successfully.